 Planet Earth has always been subject to change, as other planets have.
 Planet Mars is thought to have been once habitable.
 Owing to change in Earth’s orbit, geological factors and fluctuations in solar output, Earth has seen a variety of ice ages.
 Periods of ice age are characterized by the growth and expansion of ice sheets across the Earth’s surface, which in turn has manipulated propagation or elimination of certain species.
 Catastrophic events further impacted Earth’s history.
 The most recent and arguably best-known mass extinction of animal and plant species occurred approximately 66 million years ago when 75% of all species became extinct, including dinosaurs.
 Most widely supported explanations of mass extinctions are major flood events, sea level falls and asteroid impacts.
 A large meteorite impact is associated with the mass extinction event of 66 million years ago.

 Godlessness by definition is forgetting where we came from.
-This sort of amnesia has some serious consequences (2 Peter 3:5-7):
+This sort of amnesia has consequences and the apostle Peter wrote about it in one of his letters (2 Peter 3:5-7):

 “‘I tell you’, he replied, ‘if they keep quiet, the stones will cry out.’”

 Nature will always bear the testimony of its Maker.
-Stones will cry out in our stead if we forget where we came from.
+Stones will cry out in our stead if we don’t do it.

-We have the Lord’s promise that He is always with us.
-That’s the best promise He could have given us, especially when things are not looking so good.
+The children of God have the Lord’s promise that He is always with them.
+That’s the best promise He could have given them, especially when things are not looking so good.
 It is a good idea to mention that the Lord doesn’t just end things.
 He paves the way for a new beginning (2 Peter 3:13):

 “But in keeping with his promise we are looking forward to a new heaven and a new earth, where righteousness dwells.”

 The Lord is famous for His patience, His belief in us and His undeterred hope.
-Thanks to Him an exciting future is coming our way.
-Even though the beautiful dawn of the kingdom of God happens sometime in the future, it is rooted in today.
+Even though the beautiful dawn of the kingdom of God happens at an undisclosed time in the future, it is rooted in today.
 Look around you.
 You can already see the kingdom of God in places where Jesus left His footprints in people’s hearts.